1992 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Introducing a commemorative coin was part of the planned celebrations, with the Committee proposing that the new coin replace the Walking Liberty half dollar temporarily.

 Instead, the Treasury held a parallel competition to find a suitable designer for the new Washington Quarter.
-Eventually, the Department chose sculptor John Flanagan to design the commemorative coin.
+Eventually, the Department chose sculptor John Flanagan to design the coin.

 Production of the Washington quarter began in July 1932, and the new coins were released into circulation by August.